 There are other, more practical considerations as well.
 The main one is whether or not you have the time required to excel in a board position.
 It may not be a matter of whether or not you’d do well as a board member, it might be a case of if the timing is right.

 There are a lot of benefits of being on a board of directors, such as career advancement and continued education.
 Additionally, the extra income provides a nice nest egg if you’re nearing retirement age.
 If you feel that joining a board is the logical next step in your career, consider working with a coach to help you to create an actionable plan to help you reach your goals.

-Meredith Wailes is the president of Bloom Leadership, founder of SEED, and an advisor and builder of women who impact social change.
-Contact her via Bloomleaders.com or connect on LinkedIn to see how she can help you.
+Meredith Wailes is the CEO of Bloom Leadership, founder of SEED, and an adviser and builder of women who impact social change.
+Contact her via BoardReadyExecutives.com or connect on LinkedIn to see how she can help you.